Schools We Serve

 As a Catholic university, we expect not only to help students on our campus but also to serve the greater Catholic community with spiritual and intellectual formation.
 The University of Dallas’s mission is dedicated to the pursuit of wisdom, of truth, and of virtue as the proper and primary ends of education.
 We believe this can be cultivated and supported at the K-12 level.

 Human nature seeks truth, goodness, and beauty.
 The Catholic intellectual tradition aims to cultivate man’s cardinal, theological, and intellectual virtues, for as the Catechism of the Catholic Church states, “The moral virtues grow through education, deliberate acts, and perseverance in struggle.
 Divine grace purifies and elevates them” (#1839).
-The Catholic intellectual tradition seeks wisdom through the Church, her sacraments, and the Church fathers who guide us towards moral and intellectual knowledge.
-Formation of the soul through seeking wisdom is the core value in Catholic education.
+The Catholic Intellectual Tradition seeks wisdom through the Church, her sacraments, and the Church fathers who guide us towards moral and intellectual knowledge.
+Formation of the soul through seeking wisdom is a core value in Catholic education.

 Our experience in K-12 Catholic schools allows us to offer Christ-centered professional development for teachers, education for parents, and a rich, vibrant classical curriculum for students.